Manupoons/Proyectos/TorreDeHeroes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.

+## Run the project

+To execute the project you must create a new project ('ng new name_of_the_project'), afterwards, put the archives into the root folder and replace all the files you have to.
+Once finished mount the project executing ('ng serve --open') while in the file.

+It will probably give you an error, and to fix that you will have to simply enter this line of code, ('npm install bootstrap jquery @popperjs/core'), once installed execute the project again and it should be ready to go.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.